 There's something about a challenge that instantly revs up the troops and gets everyone motivated and excited!
 Once you have buy-in from your teams and the promotional assets they can use, launch a fun competition to keep everyone engaged.

 Try organizing different business units into separate teams.
 Build a highly visible leaderboard and create registration goals in the lead up to the event.
 Adding an award to the winning teams and individuals introduces some friendly competition and gives a sense of accomplishment for everyone involved.

 "If we create an event strategy in isolation without alignment across the customer journey, across the rest of the company, and across what sales is trying to achieve, we're not going to be successful.
 Fundamentally, alignment is the core and the foundation."

 5 Ways To Leverage Existing Channels

-Before trying to think of the next great promotional idea, make sure you’re working with what you got.
+Before trying to think of the next great promotional idea, make sure you’re working with what you've got.
 As the saying goes, if it ain’t broke, don’t fix it.

-Assuming that your company has an ongoing blog, leverage this channel to write posts that speak about your event.
-The content need not be overtly promotional in nature but can include a relevant call-to-action at the bottom.
+The content need not be overtly promotional in nature.
+For example, in a blog posts you can include a relevant call-to-action button at the bottom of the page or add a witty shout-out in your podcast series.
 Perhaps you can do an interview series of the speakers you’ll have at the event in order to offer more context to your readers and potential attendees.

 Remember that video is also a great content marketing strategy.
 Shoot a “behind the scenes” series of the event to show readers the amount of meticulous planning that goes into the event and post the series on your blog.
 Using video content to promote your event will create a more engaging experience for readers to learn about the event.